-A few blocks away in Clayton, MO growing up at the same time as Ted, Jr., was a young lady named Hilda Patricia Young (Pat).
+A few blocks away in Clayton, MO, growing up at the same time as Ted, Jr., was a young lady named Hilda Patricia Young (Pat).
 She was the daughter of Truman Post Young, a partner in the St. Louis law firm Thompson, Mitchell, Thompson & Young.
-Her mother, Hilda Jamieson, was the daughter of an architect who helped design Washington University, along with several building on MU’s “white campus”.
-The family lived in the city, but loved the country, and passed that love along to their daughter.
+Her mother, Hilda Jamieson, was the daughter of an architect who helped design Washington University, along with several buildings on MU’s “white campus.”
+The family lived in the city but loved the country and passed that love along to their daughter.
 Pat’s father would take the train from the city out to the country and float on the Meramec River.
-He enjoyed these trips so much he purchased a 10-acre piece of land around 1910 near Eureka, MO called “The Shack.”
-Pat did not like the social affairs of the city where she said, “you have to behave yourself.”
+He enjoyed these trips so much that he purchased a 10-acre piece of land around 1910 near Eureka, MO, called “The Shack.”
+Pat did not like the social affairs of the city, and she said, “you have to behave yourself.”
 She cherished the family weekend getaways.
-Over the years it grew to over 900 acres and is now the Young Conservation Area, thanks to Pat’s love of the land and her generosity. https://nature.mdc.mo.gov/discover-nature/places/young-conservation-area
+Over the years, it grew to over 900 acres and is now the Young Conservation Area, thanks to Pat’s love of the land and her generosity. https://nature.mdc.mo.gov/discover-nature/places/young-conservation-area

 In 1940, while attending high school at the all-girls St. Mary Institute in St. Louis, Pat Jones went on a cycling trip with a group of local high school students.
 The group of teenagers biked from St. Louis to the Ozarks and that’s where she met Ted.
 It wasn’t love at first sight: Ted dated Pat’s younger sister, Anne, first.
 But after World War II, Pat and Ted reconnected.
 She graduated from the University of Missouri in 1950 with a degree in soil science and married Ted the same year.
 Pat and Ted shared an intense love of nature and a keen interest in conservation.
 The couple moved to the family farm in Williamsburg in 1954 and built the home they shared until Ted’s passing on October 3, 1990.